poliorcetics/named-arguments-rfc/0000-named-arguments-rfc.md

 `let mut arg = arg;` inside.
 This capability does not go away with named arguments.

-- When using `pub`; `mut` is placed after it to follow the current syntax of Rust where the visibility alwasy comes first: `fn register(pub mut name: String)`.
+- When using `pub`; `mut` is placed after it to follow the current syntax of Rust where the visibility always comes first: `fn register(pub mut name: String)`.
 - When using an identifier, `mut` comes first: `fn new_db(mut named name: String) -> Database`.

 The exact same rules apply for `ref`.